myabc/myabc.github.com/_posts/2012-3-18-bundler-pain-points.markdown

 ### A better fix

 A better fix is on its way.
 Just as I was finishing this article, the following [pull request](https://github.com/carlhuda/bundler/pull/1779) from [@josevalim] was merged.
-I have yet to dig through the code, and it will take some time until the feature is released, but it looks promising.
+I have yet to dig through the code, and it will take some time until the feature is released, but what is there already looks promising.

 ## As a conclusion